haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Format of Data

-In order for the stacked bar chart to render properly, `plotdata` needs to be as an array of objects.
+In order for the stacked bar chart to render properly, `plot-data` needs to be as an array of objects.
 There should be one key for the x value, and all the other keys will be for y values.
-The `Budget3Groups.json` data file that populates the example stacked bar chart has "date" for the x value, and "Utilities", "Rent", and "Insurance" for the y values.
+The `Budget3Groups.json` data file (snippet below) that populates the example area chart has "date" for the x value, and "Utilities", "Rent", and "Insurance" for the y values.
 All of the axis charts (bar charts, line charts, area charts) use the same format for data, making it easier to switch between them.